Dan Heap: Politics

 Heap entered politics and campaigned on a platform to oppose poverty, war and homelessness.
 He ran as the New Democratic Party's candidate in Spadina in the 1968 federal election placing second in a campaign where he described himself as a "worker priest".
 He also ran in the 1971 provincial election against Allan Grossman in the riding of St. Andrew—St. Patrick, losing by 1137 votes.
 His first success in politics came when he was elected in the 1972 municipal election as the junior Alderman for Ward 6.
 As well as serving on Toronto City Council from 1972 to 1981, he also represented Ward 6 on Metro Toronto Council from 1974 to 1978.
 When the Liberal Member of Parliament for Spadina, Peter Stollery, was appointed to the Senate in 1981, Heap decided to run in the subsequent by-election.
-Prime Minister Pierre Trudeau had recommended Stollery for appointment to the Senate in order to open the "safe Liberal riding" for his aide Jim Coutts.
+Prime Minister Pierre Trudeau had recommended Stollery for appointment to the Senate in order to open the "safe Liberal riding" for Trudeau's aide Jim Coutts.
 Heap defeated Coutts in the by-election, however, and was re-elected in the 1984 and 1988 elections.
 He retired at the 1993 federal election.

 Heap was an outspoken MP, and campaigned against poverty, homelessness, and war.
 Upon being elected to parliament, he said his three priorities were world peace, worker control of the economy, and an end to social injustice.
 He served as NDP critic on immigration, served on the member of the House of Commons Standing Committee on Labour, Employment and Immigration, and was a prominent spokesperson for social justice issues both in Canada and abroad.
 He was very concerned with issues such as refugees, the situations in Central America, East Timor, and South Africa.
 Heap hired a young Olivia Chow as his constituency office assistant.